RedPho/sync_player/README.md

 ```commandline
 path_to_client_executable_folder/sync_player_server
 ```
+The server and client can learn their public IPv4 easily by searching online:
+Open your favorite search engine(Google, DuckDuckGo etc) and search: "What is my ip".
 Open the server first.
 It will ask for a port.
 Type the port as you wish.
+Then it will ask for ip to whitelist.
 Then, the client must enter the IP and port of the server.
 It connects, and the server sends the time and pause data when the server user seeks or pauses the media.
 You can also start the server and client like this to start the video immediately: